Diffusion Models in Simulation-Based Inference: A Tutorial Review: Discussion

 \paragraph{Structured targets} Our analysis of pooling regimes (\emph{Case Study 4}, see~\autoref{sec:case_study3}) demonstrates the substantial efficiency gains elicited by compositional score matching.
 For the target cognitive model, compositional estimation reduced the simulation budget by multiple orders of magnitude compared to naive training.
 Furthermore, compositional estimation is applicable to hierarchical Bayesian models, reducing uncertainty in local parameters.
 However, we also observed that naive compositional estimation can suffer from error accumulation, necessitating some form of error-damping or stabilization \citep{arruda2025compositional}.

-These findings underscore that hierarchical Bayesian models—long espoused as desirable defaults in Bayesian analysis but computationally prohibitive in traditional SBI—become tractable with compositional diffusion approaches.
-The ability to train separate models for global and local parameters, then combine them through ancestral sampling, opens new avenues for analyzing large-scale hierarchical systems across domains from cognitive science to systems biology.
+These findings underscore that hierarchical Bayesian models—long espoused as desirable defaults in Bayesian analysis but computationally prohibitive in traditional SBI—can become tractable with compositional diffusion approaches.
+The ability to train separate models for global and local parameters, then combine them through ancestral sampling, opens new avenues for analyzing large-scale hierarchical data sets across domains from cognitive science to systems biology.

 \paragraph{Guided simulation-based inference} While guidance offers remarkable flexibility for inference-time adaptation, such as prior adjustment without retraining, it also introduces new error sources and theoretical complications.
 Any guidance potentially biases the reverse diffusion process, and changing the score implicitly assumes that the density $p(\z_t \mid \z_0)$ of the reverse diffusion process changes accordingly.
 Current practice often employs guided scores with SDE or ODE samplers designed for unmodified processes, which can lead to marginal distribution mismatch.